amsa-code/cts-aws/README.md

 ...
 ```

-So we would want the position to appear in time order (?) in these files:
+So we would want the position to appear in time order (?) in these files (170 of them!):

 ```
 r/1s/2016-01-20T03:22:07